Alexandra Schmitz · Art de l’Anglage · Les Brenets

 • Co-management of a commercial activity in Guadeloupe

-• Offer development and client follow-up
+• Client listening and follow-up

 • Daily management and organisation